Ant-keeping: Starting a colony

 There are differing methods of starting, caring for, and housing an ant colony.
 In the United States queen ants can be bought from vendors provided that the seller meets state and federal requirements, including USDA permits.
-If you are in the UK or in any other European country, most exotic species of ant can be purchased legally through vendors though it depends on local laws.
+In the UK and other European countries, most exotic species of ant can be purchased legally through vendors though it depends on local laws.

 Locating a queen ant

-The first step involved in ant keeping is capturing a fertilized queen ant.
+The first step involved in ant keeping is capturing or purchasing a fertilized queen ant.
 Ants engage in nuptial flights during spring, summer, and some species have also been recorded to have their nuptial flights during winter.
 After these flights a fertilized queen ant will land and remove her wings before locating a spot to found her new colony.
 Nuptial flights often happen after a heavy rain or a drastic seasonal change.
-If a queen has already chewed her wings off, she is likely (but not certainly) fertilized.
-If a queen ant on the ground still has her wings, she is likely unfertilized.
+If a queen has already broken her wings off, she is likely (but not certainly) fertilized.
+If a queen ant on the ground still has her wings, she is likely unfertilized, but still pick it up because it might break her wings later.